If you are looking to turn traditional waffles into a grain free paleo treat, this recipe made with coconut flour is for you!

 - Combine all dry ingredients in a bowl and mix well.

-- Combine banana, coconut milk, orange juice and water in a blender and process until you get a smooth liquid.
+- Combine banana, coconut milk, orange juice in a blender and process until you get a smooth liquid.

 - Pour the liquid over the flour mix, add in the maple syrup and mix well.